papyri/site-docs/gtypes.md

 _Example PN Link:_ [SB.18.13762](https://papyri.info/hgv/36300)

-When a symbol is read but with doubt, add ? (i.e., a question mark) to the penultimate position in the Leiden+ description.
+When a symbol is read but with doubt, add ? (i.e., a question mark) to the penultimate position in Leiden+.
 The Unicode character will appear either with an underdot, or with a question mark.

 ***